 The WFSA is pleased to announce the publication of our official Position Statement on Anaesthesiology and Universal Health Coverage (UHC).
 The statement was approved unanimously by Extraordinary Resolution of WFSA's General Assembly.

-Universal Health Coverage (UHC) is defined as access to quality essential healthcare services and to . . .
+Universal Health Coverage (UHC) is defined as access to quality essential healthcare . . .